 Certain assets of the Library District are classified as restricted on the statement of net position because a restriction is either imposed by law through constitutional provisions or enabling legislation, or imposed externally by creditors, grantors, contributors, or laws or regulations of other governments.
 Therefore, applicable laws and regulations limit their use.
-The Library District has a current millage restriction for Debt Service.
 It is the practice of the Library District to utilize restricted assets before unrestricted assets.